SayantanRC/AppletApp/README.md

 # AppletApp - A simple applet to see time from different timezones

 ## How to run
-1. Download or clone this repository
+1. Download or clone this repository (in /home)
 ```
+cd ~
 git clone https://github.com/SayantanRC/AppletApp.git
 ```
 2. Check if Java is installed